apify/actor-whitepaper/README.md

 - Access to an out-of-box **storage system** for actor data, results, and files
 - **Metadata** such as the actor name, description, author and version

-The documentation and input/output schemas are the key ingredients that make it possible for people to easily understand what the actor does, enter the required inputs both in user interface or API, and integrate the results of the actor into their other workflows.
+The documentation and input/output make it possible for people to easily understand what the actor does, enter the required inputs both in user interface or API, and integrate the results of the actor into their other workflows.
 Actors can easily call and interact with each other, enabling building more complex